Simon-Cao909/Spectra-Analyzer/README.md

 4. Fitting models (obj.set_models() and obj.fit_models())

    This allows you to fit models in .csv files to your data.
 You can specify a radial velocity range, the directory your files are in, and the pattern to follow for the filenames.
 This will upload all of the models, each shifted to a radial velocity, to the object, and then you can run obj.fit_models() to find the best-fit parameters to your data.

-   Note that doing this with a lot of models may cause your computer to overheat.
-I will add a way to fit models in a less-intensive way in future updates.
+There is also a way to control how CPU- intensive the calculations will be by setting CPU_usage to 'medium' or 'high'